Cold sores (also known as fever blisters) are small, fluid-filled blisters that appear on or around the lips.

 For best results when applying Vaseline:

-- Ensure the area around the cold sore is clean before application.
+- Ensure the area around the cold sore is clean before application — see our tips on how to clean a cold sore safely.

 - Apply a thin layer of Vaseline several times a day as needed.